chainwayxyz/clementine-cli/docs/withdraw.md

 # Withdrawing from Citrea

 This guide covers the withdrawal process from Citrea back to Bitcoin using Clementine CLI.
-Withdrawals follow a specific sequential process using two devices for maximum security.
+Withdrawals follow a specific sequential process.

 All available withdrawal commands can be viewed using `clementine-cli withdraw --help` command and `clementine-cli withdraw <subcommand> --help`.